 1969 – Dennis Hopper and Peter Fonda star in Easy Rider, widely regarded as the first independent film, chronicling a fictional road trip from California to Louisiana.
 Both motorcycles were custom choppers made for the movie.

 1974 – After 121 rejections by publishers, John Persig publishes Zen and the Art of Motorcycle Maintenance, a best-selling novel, based on a true philosophical and spiritual motorcycle journey taken in 1968 from Minnesota to California.
 Admittedly this important work fixes on philosophy, the road-trip inspiration still exists.
 Persig rides a 1964 Honda Superhawk CB77, and his friend rides a BMW R60/2.

 1982 – William Least Heat Moon writes Blue Highways, a paean to the back roads and jade green Hamilton Beach malt machines all across America.
 Least Heat Moon drives a green van he outfits as a camper that he names “Ghost Dancing.”

 1996 – Two Fat Ladies debuts on BBC, a series chronicling the adventures of two women in a motorcycle and sidecar, as they joyfully cook their way around the U.K. (and Ireland in one episode).
 The ladies sport a Triumph Thunderbird, coupled to a Watsonian GP-700 “doublewide” sidecar.

-2011 – Seth Diamond begins work on Food Biker, embarking on the next series of culinary motorcycle journeys across America, meeting with and learning from our country’s most inspired chefs and culinary experts to help you improve your culinary skills.
-Diamond rides a 2002 BMW R1200C cruiser named “Ellabelle.”
+2009 – Seth Diamond begins work on Food Biker, embarking on the next series of culinary motorcycle journeys across America, meeting with and learning from our country’s most inspired chefs and culinary experts to help you improve your culinary skills.
+Seth rides a 2002 BMW R1200C cruiser named “Ellabelle.”